 - Does every agent need to be monitored in the same way?
 For example, new agents would require call barging more than experienced, senior agents.

-- Does every campaign require call monitoring to the same degree?
+- Does every campaign require monitoring to the same degree?
 A sales-based campaign may look very different from a customer assistance call.
 Do they both require the same types of call monitoring?

 4. Save calls that serve as excellent examples

-The good thing about call monitoring is that you can use real examples from within your organization to train agents and provide feedback.
+You can use real examples from within your organization to train agents and provide feedback.
 Save calls that are an ideal example of quick call resolutions, great handling times, etc.

 You can also save calls where a critical error was made to serve as a learning for agents.

 The insights you receive can help you not only improve agent performance but also discover processes that need improvement.

 Once you identify crucial areas of rectification, invest time in planning and executing a plan to resolve these gaps.

 Are you looking for more ways in which you can improve the results of your call center?
 CallHub’s call center software is equipped with the latest features, such as–